bday-boy/jisho-grabber-firefox/README.md

     meanings listed on Jisho, so unless you want to shove all of those on one card, it makes more sense for duplicates to be allowed.
   - The definition selector part of the program will be able to be turned off.
+  - Users will be able to save Anki integration configuration settings, or at least the most recent configuration will save automatically.
 - Primarily visual features:
   - A new dropdown/popup will be available to help the user select Anki deck, model, and fields.